snicker02/Catoptron3D/README.md

 case they agree exactly. `PLANE_ORDER` in `engine/flame.js` is the single thing to change if an import ever comes out visibly wrong.

+**Transform count.** The cap is 24.
+It was 8, which silently discarded everything past the eighth and rendered a completely different attractor — a Jerusalem cube needs 20, and the eight that survived happened to be the entire coarse-scale family, so the fine structure vanished without any visible sign.
+A truncated or partly-skipped import now shows a warning count in the panel rather than only in the console.

+The ceiling is the fragment uniform budget rather than taste.
+Per xform the shader can reference three vec4 slots for the inverse matrix plus one each for the inverse translation, expansion, variation amount, fixed point and three parameter vec4s — but GLSL drops uniforms it never references, so a flame of plain `linear3D` xforms costs about six slots each.
+Measured on the Jerusalem cube: 20 xforms, 120 slots, with `uFlameFp`, `uFlameVP`, `uFlameVQ` and `uFlameVR` all eliminated by the compiler.
+WebGL2 guarantees 224.

 **Bundled examples.** The Flame tab has a picker for the flames in `examples/`, and opening the tab for the first time loads the first of them — currently **Flame IFS base**.
 Each entry carries the view settings that make it look right on load; without them an import lands on generic